Rise to Success: Career Highlights of Nick Castellanos

 On March 22, 2022, Nick Castellanos signed a five-year, $100 million contract with the Philadelphia Phillies.

-In 2022, Nick Castellanos had a batting average of .263/.305/.389 in 524 at-bats and swung at a high percentage of pitches.
-He was also the last out of the 2022 World Series, fouling out to Kyle Tucker in Game 6.
+In 2022, Nick Castellanos had a batting average of .263/.305/.389 and swung at 57.0% of all pitches.
+He was the last out of the 2022 World Series, fouling out which resulted in the Houston Astros winning game 6 and clinching the series.

-In the 2023 National League Division Series, Nick Castellanos became the first player in MLB history to hit multiple home runs in consecutive postseason games (Games 3 and 4).
-In Game 1 of the 2023 National League Championship Series, he joined Reggie Jackson as the only players to hit five home runs in a three-game span.
-However, the Phillies lost to the Diamondbacks.
+During the 2023 National League Division Series, Nick Castellanos hit two home runs apiece in Games 3 and 4, making him the first player in MLB history to achieve this in consecutive postseason games.
+In Game 1 of the 2023 National League Championship Series, he hit a home run, joining Reggie Jackson.
+However, he struggled with strikeouts and the Phillies lost to the Diamondbacks despite leading the series.

 2024: Played All 162 Games for the Phillies